AmiliaApp/innovation-day/README.md

 # Deploying to prod
 Log into the Lightsail VPS using Putty.
 Step into the `~/apps/innovation/www` folder and simply do a `git pull`.
 This will fetch the latest and greates from GitHub.
 No compilcation required (don't you love interpreted languages:).
 Database migrations, if any, should be run prior to updating the code.
 Use PhpMyAdmin to do that.

-# Hacking in prod
+# Why the hell did you code this in PHP?
-Since the app runs on interpreted languages (PHP and Javascript), you can code directly in prod if you like.
-Yes, this is pretty damn crazy but being a 'hacked' app, why the hell not!
-You can just commit and push your changes to git afterwards.
-Ain't that cool :) Of course, I recommend you develop locally instead.
+There's nothing like going back to basics sometimes.
+Every developer should know how to use PHP or even Perl to server Web pages.
+Its pretty bare bones and you can really hack your way to something cool.
+Heck, you can even directly code in prod if you like.
+Launch Putty and open up an editor like nano.
+You can modify PHP files directly on the server and see changes live.
+That's the beauty of interpreted languages.
+Kind of magic.
+Since the repo was cloned on the Linux box, you can use git to push changes or revert.
+Super fun to do.
+Of course, I do recommend you develop locally instead.

 # TO DO